taviso/lotusdrv/README.md

 tricks and frankly intermixing the two seems really hard.
 I think it's a better solution to stay in real mode.

-It almost works, but I haven't fully implemented all the API, so if you do something unusual it might trap.
-It also has some debugging code that logs all the calls, which makes it really slow.
+This driver almost works, but I haven't fully implemented all the API, so if you do something unusual it might trap.
+It might take a few more weekends to be totally stable!
+At the moment, it also has some debugging code that logs all the calls, which makes it really slow.

 I'll remove that when it's ready for other people to use.